The Best Home Espresso Machine in 2024: From Ascaso to Solis

 Depending on the machine, I generally recommend up to six different cleaning steps, which you have to perform with varying frequency and intensity:

-Before, between and after each espresso shot
+Before, between and after brewing espresso shots

 • Quickly clean and dry portafilter handles and baskets.